Thursday, December 29, 2022

 "See this guy here?
 That's the toughest opponent you're ever going to have to face.
 I believe that's true in the ring, and I believe that's true in life."

-It's not a stretch to say that my toughest battles happen in my own mind.
+It's not a stretch to say that many of my toughest battles happen in my own mind.
 Francis Frangipane called the human mind one of the "three battlegrounds."
 The apostle Paul knew about this.
-He instructed us to "take every thought captive," because if we don't, our thoughts will capture us.
+He instructed us to "take every thought captive," because if we don't, our thoughts will captivate us.

 Neil Anderson writes of this inner battle in The Bondage Breaker.
 Steve Backlund shows us how to do battle against false thinking with his declarations.